In this policy, we tell you how we treat and protect your personal data.

 In addition, Google offers a so-called deactivation add-on at https://tools.google.com/dlpage/gaoptout?hl=de along with further information.
 This add-on can be installed with the usual Internet browsers and offers you further control over the data that Google collects when you call up our platform.
 The add-on tells the JavaScript (ga.js) of Google Analytics that information about the visit to our platform should not be transmitted to Google Analytics.
 However, this does not prevent information from being transmitted to us or to other web analytics services.

-The data will remain on our systems until the operational necessity ceases and the statutory or contractual deadlines expire and will then be deleted automatically.
+The data will remain on our systems until the operational necessity ceases, the statutory or contractual deadlines expire and will then be deleted automatically.

 (1) the purposes of the processing;